yupferris/nvscene-presentation/README.md

      - Released at Pixel Jam 2012
      - 2nd place
      - Generally considered the "host assembler in strings" a success in terms of metaprogramming
+     - It really showed the importance of having better process and tooling, and how powerful investment in those areas can be!
    - Did other stuff for awhile
    - FF to summer 2013
      - After Demon Blood, I really wanted to extend the assembler with lots of different CPU architectures